Annie Sugden: Storylines

-Annie Sugden, born on 5 July 1920, is the only child of young labourer Sam Pearson and his wife Grace.
+Annie Sugden was born on 5 July 1920, she was the only child of young labourer Sam Pearson and his wife Grace.
 Annie marries local farmer Jacob Sugden and he moves her into Emmerdale Farm.
 They have three children; Jack, Peggy and Joe.
 Annie's mother dies in the same year her daughter Peggy marries Matt Skilbeck.
 The audience is introduced to farmer's wife Annie Sugden in the soap's first episode in 1972.
 It was a time of sadness for the Sugden family, as Annie was burying her recently deceased husband, Jacob, who had died after spending much of his later years in the pub, The Woolpack, drinking away the family's farming profits.
 Early central storylines in the serial followed Annie as she struggled to come to terms with the death of her husband, support her family, and run Emmerdale Farm, set in the Yorkshire Dales in the fictional village of Beckindale.
 Matriarchal Annie aimed to rebuild the ailing farm by reuniting her two feuding sons, Jack and Joe.
 She sold part of Emmerdale Farm to village outsider, Henry Wilks, who had made his fortune in the wool industry and brought his business acumen to Beckindale.
 Early in the series, Woolpack landlord Amos Brearly decided a woman's touch was needed in his pub and proposes to Annie but she turns him down.
 Tragedy follows the Sugdens; Peggy dies of a brain haemorrhage a few months after giving birth to twins and three years later, Peggy's twins are killed on a level crossing, leaving Annie to comfort their father Matt.
 Annie's father Sam dies and Jack's wife, Pat Sugden dies two years later, forcing Annie to help Jack raise his young son Robert Sugden.
 A few years later, Emmerdale Farm begins collapsing due to subsidence.
 Although the family moves into Hawthorn Cottage, Annie remains unhappy until it was renamed Emmerdale Farm.